UMass-LIDS/Proteus/README.md

 Proteus uses the Gurobi optimization software to solve its MILP formulation.
 Although Gurobi requires a full-usage license, we have prepared a [Docker image](https://hub.docker.com/r/sohaibahmad759/proteus) with a pre-installed trial license to allow quick testing.
 However, we strongly recommend that you obtain a Gurobi license if you want to use Proteus.

+Follow the instructions [here](DOCKER.md) to run Proteus using Docker.

 ## Method 2: Local installation

 To use Proteus, we recommend obtaining a Gurobi license and creating a `conda` environment.